 June 19-23, 2019

 On Saturday, June 22, 2019, the nation’s eyes will turn toward Cleveland as we mark the 50th anniversary of the infamous Cuyahoga River fire.
 This anniversary is so important, one day won’t do it justice.
 From Wednesday, June 19th through Sunday, June 23rd, dozens of partners are coming together to host the largest series of clean water events in the country.
-See below for the latest event listing and stay tuned for a full event guide available in May 2019.
+See below for the latest event listings and CLICK HERE for the full event guide.

 June 17-20, 2019